 Characteristics of the vintage

-This wine presents a dark color that transmits power through the wine.
+Very dark colour that transmits power through the wine.
 The nose is very expressive with tight aromas of wild berries.
-Very good woody aromas backed by a strong tannic backbone.
-It will improve in bottle for many years.
+On the palate, very well-integrated oaky aromas backed by a strong tannic backbone.
+Tremendous long finish.
+This wine will improve in bottle for many years.

 Carlos Agrellos, Technical Director